amabdallah/Test/docs/Instances&Conncectivity.md

 Node: Vertix, Junction,	Node, Station

 Link: edge, relationsship, connection, transmission link, Channel	Reach 	Creek	tributary	fork	branch	Element

+***Homogenous vs heterogeneous instances in their attributes*** <p>
+Should all the instances be identical of their attributes? or should every have its own collectiion of attributes?

 ***Connectivity rules :***<p>